Audio Block

 Imagination is the may-be but isn’t-yet.
 It’s the feeling of possibilities, the sensations of the what-was enmeshing with the immediate experience of what may come.
 It is imaginative speculation that allows us to experience the in-between; the space on the preface of what is and what could be (Whitehead, 1929).

 Alfred North Whitehead’s (1929) concept of imagination is offered to us as a type of proposition.
-In Whitehead's (1929) philosophy, propositions are not simply declarations to be deemed true or false, but dynamic beacons of possibility.
-They invite the imagination to step beyond the ordinary, enmeshing the reality we inhabit with the potentialities that beckon from the horizon.
-Here, imagination is elevated from mere ‘pretending’ to a potent force of transformation, capable of melding what is with visions of what could be.
+In Whitehead's (1929) philosophy, propositions are not simply declarations to be deemed true or false, but dynamic offerings of possibility.
+They invite the imagination to step beyond the ordinary, enmeshing the reality we inhabit with the potentialities that intensify experience.
+Here, imagination is elevated from ‘pretending’ to a potent, very real, force of transformation, capable of making-felt the what-could-be within every what-is.

 Previous